-Typically, this architecture is implemented via an agent, e.g., an agent installed directly on the on-premises directory services or on an alternative component with access to validate against the directory.
-12 The agent can establish a connection out to the cloud identity service and operate in a listening or receiving mode.
-In either case, when an agency user attempts to authenticate via the cloud service provider (CSP), their supplied credentials are passed through to the on-premises identity services.
-The authentication request is then processed by the agent directly or by a stand-alone service that passes the request to the directory services.
-The response is then sent back to the cloud identity service.
-13 The provider can then complete any authorization steps (e.g., checking roles, privileges, groups) in the cloud.
+Typically, this architecture is implemented via an agent installed directly on the on-premises directory services or on an alternative component with access to validate against the directory.
+16 The agent can establish a connection out to the Cloud Identity service and operate in a listening or receiving mode.
+In either case, when an agency user attempts to authenticate via the CSP, their supplied credentials are passed through to the onpremises identity services.
+The authentication request is processed by the agent directly or by a stand-alone service that passes the request to the directory services.
+The response is then sent back to the Cloud Identity service.
+17 Following this, the provider can complete any authorization steps (e.g., checking roles, privileges, groups) in the cloud.
 Agencies should also add cloud-based MFA after verifying the user via pass-through authentication (see Section 3.2 for further details on security and policy considerations for appropriate MFA technologies) to limit the potential impact of an on-premises compromise to spread.

-12 Agencies should note that there is some variation in the intended meaning of agent and agent-less across providers.
+16 Agencies should note that there is some variation in the intended meaning of "agent" and "agent-less" across providers.